tjintranet/TF-POD-Product-Spec-Validator/README.md

 - 80-character width professional layout
 - Clear section headers and separators using ASCII characters
 - Summary statistics with total files, passed, failed, and success rates
+- Generator breakdown with individual statistics
 - Visual indicators (✓ for pass, ✗ for fail)
 - Generator information display for each file
+- Filter status and metadata
 - Timestamp and report type identification
 - Plain text format for universal compatibility and easy sharing